A query on InfoSum Platform - just like a query in a conventional database - is a way of filtering, combining and analysing data

-Queries can be planned, optimised, explained and executed in the Query Tool, a web-based interface within the Platform, or programmatically through the API.
-To assist with writing the query, the Query Tool contains an explain functionality.
-Before submitting the query, you can view the execution plan generated by the Platform to examine the dataset connectivity and quality metrics.
+Queries can be planned, optimised and executed in the Query Tool, a web-based interface within the Platform, or programmatically through the API.
+Before submitting the query, you can view the Connections List generated by the Platform to examine the dataset connectivity and quality metrics.

 When a query is executed, the query will be parsed and split into multiple fragments.
 These fragments are then executed on the distributed datasets, with a mathematical representation of the results moving between the datasets and running a series of tests to return the results.
 This query distribution enables you to gain insights without moving your data.

 By creating a permission, you can enable another user to query your dataset and gain insights in combination with their own data, without being able to view or access your data.
 The other user would only see the query fragment relating to their dataset, so would not be able to learn about the contents of your dataset.
 Attribute data is never transmitted between datasets.